 Vermont’s recreation legacy

 Vermont’s bucolic landscape with nestled communities and quality recreation amenities have always made our state a world-class place to live, work, and play.
-Outdoor recreation has historically been an economic engine in the Green Mountain State, dominated by traditional sports, such as hunting and fishing, and the mainstream past times of downhill skiing/riding and hiking.
+Outdoor recreation has historically been an economic engine in the Green Mountain State, dominated by traditional sports, such as hunting and fishing, and the mainstream pastimes of downhill skiing/riding and hiking.

 Diverse opportunities for outdoor recreation continue to grow - from mountain biking to paddle boarding – with rising participation by locals and visitors and expanding high quality recreation infrastructure.
-Despite the many opportunities to do business in the state, however, many challenges exist for businesses offering services, operating retail or manufacturing products in the outdoor recreation sector.
+Despite the many opportunities to do business in the state, however, many challenges exist for businesses offering services, managing retail stores, or manufacturing products in the outdoor recreation sector.

 Public sector effort